-15.10.1 Extraordinary Events.
+15.10.1 Extraordinary Events..
 The Owner/operator shall notify the Town of any extraordinary event within 24 hours of that event, "Extraordinary events" shall include but not be limited to tower collapse, catastrophic turbine failure, fires, leakage of hazardous materials, unauthorized entry to the tower base, thrown blade or hub, any injury to a Facility worker or other person that requires emergency medical treatment, or other event that impacts the public health and safety of the Town or its residents.
+For the purpose of this section calling 911 is the same as notifying the town.